Samurai In Love

 To Yoshi’s shock and despair, the tiger was quicker than expected.
 As Yoshi tried to strike down the beast, it jumped on him, driven by a mix of anger, frustration, and thirst for blood.
 Yoshi had his katana, but the tiger was too swift and put him at its mercy by standing over him.
 Yoshi still clutched his sword, but the tiger atop him was growling and seized control of the sword.
 The tiger’s hot horrible breath came from the beast’s murder weapon — its jaws.
 Yoshi dodged one attack, but then was bitten hard enough to feel and smell the blood running down his face.

-Yoshi quickly realized the tiger’s body was angled so that he could kick him off.
+Yoshi quickly realized the tiger’s body was angled so that he could kick it off.
 As the tiger prepared to strike again, Yoshi kicked him and got up with blood dripping red on the white snow.
 He held his katana ready to end this battle.
-The tiger growled at not yet defeating the samurai quickly as he’d done many times in the past.
+The tiger growled at not yet defeating the samurai quickly as he’d presumably done many times in the past with others.

 Yoshi served a lord who was known to be fair and just, but he also demanded results when a problem needed to be fixed.
 The lord owned farmland and bred livestock to provide food.
 The land was for the Empire of Japan, but it was overseas in China.
 A sudden and well-known string of deaths had started in these farmed areas among livestock and then extended to the breeders.
 Ultimately, a sighting pointed the blame at an unusually large tiger that had been seen roaming the outskirts of the nearby villages.
 It had also been sighted coming to and from the mountain that overlooked the land: male, white fur, black stripes, with human blood on its mouth.
 Samurais had been asked to kill the beast for the lord, but either they had trouble finding it and gave up or they returned too injured from an attack.
 Those who did not return were assumed to be victims of the beast.